-- Except for grievances involving multiple employees or discipline and discharge, all grievances must be initiated at Step 1 of the grievance procedure.
+- 22. Except for grievances involving multiple employees or discipline and discharge, all grievances must be initiated at Step 1 of the grievance procedure.
 Grievance steps are skipped only with the express, prior approval of the other party, except as otherwise provided herein. - A grievance affecting more than one employee shall be filed with the appointing officer or designee at Step 2.
 Grievances affecting more than one department shall be filed with the Employee Relations Division at Step 3.
-In the event the City disagrees with the level at which the grievance is filed it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - Grievances regarding disciplinary actions shall be initiated at Step 2 of the Grievance Procedure within fifteen (15) days of the mailing date of the final written notice imposing discipline.
+In the event the City disagrees with the level at which the grievance is filed it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - Grievances regarding disciplinary actions shall be initiated at Step 3 of the Grievance Procedure within fifteen (15) days of the mailing date of the final written notice imposing discipline.
 Only the Union shall have the right to file such grievances regarding disciplinary actions.
 The grievance shall set forth the basis of the appeal.
 As used herein "disciplinary action" shall be defined as discharge, suspensions and disciplinary demotion. - 25.
-The grievant may have a Union representative present at all steps of the grievance procedure. - 26.
-Step 1: An employee shall discuss the grievance informally with his/her immediate supervisor as soon as possible but in no case later than fifteen (15) days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved.
-The immediate supervisor shall respond within fifteen (15) days following notice of the Step 1 grievance. - 27.
+Step 1: An employee shall discuss the grievance informally with the employee's immediate supervisor as soon as possible but in no case later than fifteen (15) days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved.
+The immediate supervisor shall respond within fifteen (15) days following notice of the Step 1 grievance, specifying the reason or reasons for concurring with or denying the grievance. - 26.
 Step 2: A grievant dissatisfied with the immediate supervisor's response at Step 1 may appeal to the Appointing Officer or designee, in writing, within fifteen (15) days of receipt of the Step 1 answer.
+The Step II grievance shall contain a specific description of the basis for the grievance, the resolution desired, and specific reason or reasons for rejecting the lower step response and advancing the grievance to the next step.
 The grievance will set forth the facts of the grievance, the terms and conditions of employment claimed to have been violated, misapplied or misinterpreted, and the remedy or solution being sought by the grievant.
-The Appointing Officer or designee shall respond in writing within fifteen (15) days of receipt of the Step 2 grievance. - 28.
+The Appointing Officer or designee shall respond in writing within fifteen (15) days of receipt of the Step 2 grievance, specifying the reason or reasons for concurring with or denying the grievance.

 Step 3: A grievant dissatisfied with the Appointing Officer's response at Step 2 may appeal to the Employee Relations Director, in writing, within twenty (20) days of receipt of the Step 2 answer.
-The Employee Relations Director or his/her designee shall make a good faith effort to discuss the grievance with the Union prior to responding to the appeal in writing.
-The Employee Relations Director shall respond to the appeal in writing within fifteen (15) days of receipt of the Step 3 grievance.
+The Step III grievance shall contain a specific description of the basis for the grievance, the resolution desired, and specific reason or reasons for rejecting the lower step response and advancing the grievance to the next step.
+The Employee Relations Director or designee shall make a good faith effort to discuss the grievance with the Union prior to responding to the appeal in writing.
+The Employee Relations Director or designee shall respond to the appeal in writing within fifteen (15) days of receipt of the Step 3 grievance.